TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   string
         -   Use `"<STRING>"` for literal.
         -   When working with a string, if you want the rune index as well as the rune value, it is recommended to first turn the string into a rune slice and then process it.
 If you only need the rune value, a `for _, r := range s {fmt.Printf("%c", r)}` is sufficient.
+        -   A string variable is stored as a pointer pointing to its data and length, so we should almost always pass it by value.

 ### Variable type conversion